samkasbawala/sdp_team_32/README.md

 [Back to top](#table-of-contents)

 ------
 You can download Python from [python.org](https://www.python.org/downloads/).
 Follow the installation for you system (Linux, Windows, Mac). `pip` should be installed when you install python.
 If it isn't then you should install it.
 It's easy to find tutorials online on how to do this.
-Once it's installed, make sure you have the latets version of pip installed by issuing the following command
+Once it's installed, make sure you have the latest version of pip installed by issuing the following command
 ```
 $ python3 -m pip install --upgrade pip
 ```